-Scenario:

-User accounts not linked to employees.
+Scenario: The user accounts are not linked to employees.

 To disable a user account that is no longer linked to an employee

 - 1. In the Manager, select the Azure Active Directory > User accounts category. - 2.
 Select the user account in the result list. - 3.
 Select the Change main data task. - 4.
 On the General tab, set the Account is disabled option. - 5.
 Save the changes.